Air Pollution Causes, Effects, and Solutions

 Regulatory Actions to Reduce Air Pollution

 In 1955, the passage of the Air Pollution Control Act marked the first time the federal government became concerned about combating air pollution.
-The Air Pollution Control Act of 1955 funded research to identify the causes and scope of air pollution.
+This act funded research to identify the causes and scope of air pollution.
 The first act to reduce air pollution was the Clean Air Act of 1963.
 This was followed by the regulation of interstate pollutant transport with the Air Quality Act of 1967.

 The Clean Air Act of 1970 established air quality standards.
 It required states to meet those standards or face penalties.
-This Act allowed states to control emissions from stationary sources and from motor vehicles.
+This act allowed states to control emissions from stationary sources and motor vehicles.
 The U.S. Environmental Protection Agency was established by Congress to implement these requirements.

 The 1990 amendments to the Act controlled 189 toxic pollutants.
 The amendments included rules that aimed to phase out the production of chlorofluorocarbons (CFCs), which deplete the Earth's ozone layer.
-Stratospheric ozone absorbs harmful ultraviolet radiation.
-The radiation causes skin cancer, suppresses immune systems, and damages plant life.
-In 2018, the National Aeronautics and Space Administration found that the hole in the ozone layer is healing thanks to regulatory efforts on CFCs that began in the late '80s.
+A 2020 study by the National Aeronautics and Space Administration (NASA) found that the hole in the ozone layer is healing thanks to regulatory efforts on CFCs that began in the late '80s.

-In 2009, President Barack Obama rolled out an auto bailout, the administration also moved to force automakers to improve fuel efficiency standards.
-It went into effect in 2012.
-It required vehicles to average 54.5 miles per gallon by 2025.
+In 2009, as President Barack Obama rolled out an auto bailout, the administration also moved to force automakers to improve fuel efficiency standards.
+These standards were finalized in 2012.
+It required vehicles to average 54.5 miles per gallon by the model year 2025.
 The goal was to cut 6 billion tons of carbon dioxide emissions from vehicles sold between 2012 and 2025.
 Those greenhouse gases cause global warming.
 The standards would also make the U.S. auto industry more competitive in foreign markets that already required stronger emission standards.

 The Clean Power Plan was created to cut carbon pollution by 32% from 2005 levels.
 This plan, launched by the Obama administration in August 2015, would prevent 1,500 to 3,600 early deaths and 90,000 childhood asthma attacks each year.